Europe Road Trip: 25 Incredible Routes

 Next up, take in Oberammergau, home of the famous once-in-a-decade Passion Play.
 There is also a fantastic public spa here, which may be just the thing after a few days of driving.
 The Germans know how to do a spa and this is one of the best we’ve visited.

-If you’ve time to spare, visit the Zugspitze, you’re only an hour away from Germany’s highest mountain in the northern Alps.
-This natural wonder is easy to summit, with the help of the cogwheel train and cable car; it is absolutely worth the detour, and the views are stunning.
+If you’ve time to spare, visit the Zugspitze, as you’re only an hour away from Germany’s highest mountain in the northern Alps.
+This natural wonder is easy to summit with the help of the cogwheel train and cable car.
+It is absolutely worth the detour, and the views of the Eibsee as you head down again are spectacular.

 The next stop is Linderhof Palace, our favorite of the German schloss.
 This beautifully symmetrical and elegant palace is arguably King Ludwig’s finest creation.
 Check out the grottos in the landscaped grounds; they’re pretty special!

 Finally, drive on to Munich for the Nymphenburg Palace, one of the premier royal palaces in Europe with magnificent interiors and gardens.
-Spend a day discovering Munich and if you’re road tripping in autumn, you could also take in Oktoberfest, Munich’s famous beer festival.
+Spend a day discovering Munich and if you’re visiting in autumn, you could also take in Oktoberfest, Munich’s famous beer festival.

 Herrenchiemsee Palace is the last stop on this Bavaria road trip.
 Known as the ‘Bavarian Versaille’, this palace is in a beautiful location on Herreninsel, the largest island on the Chiemsee lake.